Elizabeth Plankinton: Elizabeth Plankinton House

 The house provoked strong feelings at that time, with local historian H. Russell Zimmermann arguing for its preservation on historic grounds, in which he was supported by an analysis by the Historic American Buildings Survey (HABS).
 However, local opinions included that it was an "eyesore," an "ugly behemoth," and a "monument to Victorian bad taste," and it was entirely surrounded by university buildings by 1980.
 A representative of Marquette University declared that the "mansion is neither historical nor architecturally significant.
 It is the product of the whims of the owner and the architect, and does not represent a true example of any particular style of architecture."
 The university demolished it in October 1980 to make room for student facilities; this occurred approximately two months after the HABS survey report has been issued, and despite the House having been listed on the National Register of Historic Places in 1976.
-Its destruction was a significant factor in the 1981 formation of the City of Milwaukee Historic Preservation Commission, with the aim of protecting Milwaukee's architectural heritage.
+Its destruction was a significant factor in the 1981 formation of the City of Milwaukee Historic Preservation Commission, an appointed city commission created with the aim of protecting Milwaukee's architectural heritage.